neongreen/haskell-ex/README.md

 The exercises are beginner-to-intermediate level.
 Expect to learn how to write algorithms, solve simple problems with Haskell, use common libraries, write sites, talk to databases, create interfaces, parse things, do weird type-level stuff, and more.

+## Workflow

+### Submitting Solutions

+1. **Setup your namespace.**
+    1. Create a branch named `<exercise-code>/<your-gh-handle>`
+    2. Create a folder named `<exercise-code>/<your-gh-handle>`
+3. **Author your solution.**
+    Work in your namespace.
+It doesn't matter what you call your `.hs` file, but `Main.hs` is a good default.
+4. **Get Feedback.**
+    Once you are ready for feedback (not necessarially done) open a pull request.
+    * _Suggestion_ If you are not done then consider writing a [task list](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) in the description.
+This convention transparently communicates your progress.
+    * _Suggestion_ Feedback will probably result in additional tasks to do so updating the list may be desirable, but then again certain tasks may not be worth such detail.
+Use judgement, whatever helps.
+5. **Iterate.**
+    Discuss feedback with the reviewer.
+Integrate changes into your solution.
+Repeat as needed.
+5. **Finish.**
+    Once you and your reviewer are satisfied with your answer, merge!
+There is no formal policy on whether to use [squash](https://github.com/blog/2141-squash-your-commits) or not, but for now feel free to include all your commits (better documents your learning?).

+### Weekly Review

+At the end of each week each exercise is explained by someone who has solved it.

-## Stuff that you should know if you're already in
+### Stuff that you should know if you're already in

-To submit a solution, create a folder named `<exercise code>/<your Github nick>`.
-It doesn't matter how to call the `.hs` file, but `Main.hs` is a good choice.
-If you have commit access – and you should – forking the repository is *not* needed.
-If you can't do `git push`, it might be because others have changed the repository in the meantime; doing `git pull --rebase` should fix it.

-Don't forget to use [hlint](https://github.com/ndmitchell/hlint) on your code – it often gives good suggestions on how to improve it.
+* Don't forget to use [hlint](https://github.com/ndmitchell/hlint) on your code – it often gives good suggestions on how to improve it.
 (They aren't *always* good, however!
 If you're unsure, ask.)

-You can see yours (and others') progress in [this table](https://docs.google.com/spreadsheets/d/1PEF7K42M-cq1XgiAaqwf-XLeJP2wo3Dc8pU3SsD_R8s/edit?usp=sharing).
+* You can see yours (and others') progress in [this table](https://docs.google.com/spreadsheets/d/1PEF7K42M-cq1XgiAaqwf-XLeJP2wo3Dc8pU3SsD_R8s/edit?usp=sharing).

-At the end of each week each exercise is explained by someone who has solved it.

 ## Week 1 (August 26 – September 4)